InstituteforDiseaseModeling/EMOD-Generic-Scripts/model_covariance01/README.rst

 model_covariance01
 ==================

-This example demonstrates the impact of heterogenity on epidemic attack rate.
+This example demonstrates the impact of heterogeneity on epidemic attack rate.
-These simulations sweep over R0 with fixed levels for variance in an individual's acquisition risk, transmission rate, and covaraince between acquisition risk and transmission rate.
+These simulations sweep over R0 with fixed levels for variance in an individual's acquisition risk, transmission rate, and covariance between acquisition risk and transmission rate.

 Each simulation uses a single node of fully susceptible individuals and an